 Firstly "Thank You"!
 I have taught a number of classes at Autodesk University over the years and often the interest in the MFG classes were a little low.
 But wow, not this year!
-My AU2021 class was focused on the new Model States functionality in Inventor 2022.
-I certainly picked a great topic.
-I had over 550 register for the class and 70+ connect with me directly during and after the class.
-So thanks for voting for my class and attending.
-If you didn't get the chance to attend the conference "live", the recorded session is posted to the Autodesk University site where you can watch the replay and download my handout to help get you started with Model States (Click Here).
+My AU2021 class was focused on the new Model States functionality in Inventor 2022 and had over 550 registrants.
+I was also honored to receive an AU 2021 Top-Rated Class Award from Autodesk for this session.
+So thanks for voting for my class and attending!
+And if you weren't able to attend the conference, you can view the recorded session posted here on our website.

 I had so many questions during the Q&A session that I couldn't answer them all and I promised a blog.
 Here you go!